-As I count down the days to the premiere of ‘Voyageuse’ at the Glasgow Film Festival on March 1st, I’m pleased to announce that the film can also be seen – for free – online from 7.00pm the same day.
+As I count down the days to the premiere of ‘Voyageuse’ at the Glasgow Film Festival on March 1st, I’m pleased to announce that the film can also be seen – for free – until the end of March.
 All I ask is you sign up here and I’ll send you an access code.
 You can also watch the trailer, which I only completed last week and only after several futile attempts to nutshell the entire span of the film into a neat two minute segment.

 My early efforts at a trailer soon hit the skids, possibly because I tried too hard to link the film’s three key elements: romance, science and conspiracy.
 Not to mention its themes: of loss, of Erica’s struggle to belong, of her relationships with family and in the wider world and the tension of having to choose between marriage and what she believed was her lacklustre career.
 And what resulted…

 Over the last few months I tried – and failed.
 Looking for inspiration I watched countless trailers and read what the industry wisdom had to say only to realise how ‘Voyageuse’ defies easy pigeon-holing.
 When Allan Hunter, the co-director of the Glasgow Film Festival invited the film to screen back in November, initially he insisted it was a documentary.
 ‘No, it’s not’, I countered, ‘it’s an authored piece of work, written and performed like any other narrative feature film.’
 In the end, though, it hardly matters how the film is categorised so long as people watch it and, hopefully, are moved by it.